How to Cut Corners and Get Bounded Convex Curvature: Introduction

-We now describe different contexts in which this problem appears naturally.
-The general problem is that we are given an area $S$ of the plane whose boundary is represented as a curvilinear polygon.
+In the following, we describe different contexts in which the problem of computing the maximum subset of bounded convex curvature appears naturally.
+The first author came across the problem when he worked as a software engineer for the company Autodesk (a major provider of CAD/CAM software), developing algorithms for computing toolpaths for milling machines.
+He implemented a variant of the algorithm presented in this paper which was of great practical use.
+The general problem is that we are given a curvilinear region $S$, which we call a \emph{pocket}.
 There is a thin layer of material in $S$ close to the boundary $\partial S$ of $S$.
 The goal is to remove that layer without removing anything from outside $S$.
 We are given a rough tool, and we want to remove as much as possible of the thin layer, leaving as little as possible for finer tools that are more expensive to use.
-The output is a toolpath for the rough tool consisting of one or more curvilinear polygons.
+The output is a toolpath for the rough tool consisting of one or more curvilinear regions.
 The tool is a disk $\tool$ of radius $r$, where $r$ is bigger than the width of the layer we wish to remove.
-The toolpath is the path which the center of $\tool$ is following and the material cut away is the area swept by $\tool$ as its center follows the toolpath.
+The toolpath is the path which the center of $\tool$ is following and the tool will remove all material in the area swept by $\tool$ as its center follows the toolpath.
 The reason that we only have to handle a thin layer close to the boundary of $S$ is because the area farther from the boundary is removed beforehand by tools that are less precise since they do not get close to the boundary.
-Thus we may assume that the material at all points at some distance $\delta\leq r$ from the boundary have been removed.
-Some of the points closer to the boundary may also have been removed, but this only makes it easier for our tool to move.
-With this in mind, when the tool follows a weakly simple closed curve, we think of it as removing the interior of the curve plus every point at distance at most $r$ to the curve.
+Thus we may assume that all material with distance at least $\delta\leq r$ from the boundary has been removed.
+Some material closer to the boundary may also have been removed, but this only makes it easier for our tool to move.